clark800/hget/README.md

 # Introduction

-hget is a minimalist HTTP/HTTPS client and download utility written in C.
+hget is a minimalist HTTP/HTTPS client and download utility written in C. hget is designed to provide 99% of the value-weighted utility of curl in
+<1% as much code.

 #### Features
 * Download progress can be sent to an external progress bar utility.